RohanCP Web Hosting

 The default disk quota is 1 GB.
 Your website's disk usage can be viewed after logging into cPanel under Files > Disk Usage, or by clicking the Dashboard icon.
 If your website's user account is over quota, file transfers and WordPress updates will fail.
 Contact us if you need more space.

-Google Drive for large files
+Google Drive for large files and streaming video

 If the large files don't put your site over quota, then don't worry about them.
 We recommend that large files be uploaded on Google Drive and to link to them from your site.
 SDSU has unlimited storage on Google Drive with a maximum file size of 1 GB.